-The Epson WorkForce WF-6590 ($550) offers plenty of work-group features and the ability to handle office traffic.
+The Epson WorkForce WF-6590 ($550, or less with one of our Epson coupon codes) offers plenty of work-group features and the ability to handle office traffic.
 While this printer ably handles scanning and copying, some offices may be frustrated by its slow print times.

 A four-in-one inkjet that prints, copies, scans and faxes, the WorkForce WF-6590 has a recommended monthly page volume of up to 5,000 pages.
 It can use high-capacity ink cartridges rated at 10,000 pages (black) and 7,000 pages (color), resulting in a low cost per page.
 You can't use third-party cartridges or ink, though.